 Ozerov A.Yu.
 Experimental modeling of periodicities in the dynamics of lava fountaining // 7th Biennual workshop on Japan-Kamchatka-Alaska subduction processes: mitigating risk through international volcano, earthquake, and tsunami science (JKASP-2011).
 Petropavlovsk-Kamchatsky, Russia.
 August 25-30, 2011.
 2011.
 P. 34-35.

-Ozerova N.A., Ozerov A.Yu.
-Mercury in vapor-gas fumarole jets and products of their sedimentation at the Mutnovsky volcano // Commission on the chemistry of volcanic gases (CCVG) - IAVCEI.
+Ozerov A.Yu.
+Gas regime defining the mechanism of periodic lava fountaining of basaltic volcanoes (experimental modeling) // Commission on the chemistry of volcanic gases (CCVG) - IAVCEI.
 11th Gas Workshop, Kamchatka, Russia.
 1-10 September 2011.
 2011.
-P. 36
+P. 35

 Ozerov A.Yu.
 The mechanism of basaltic explosions: Experimental modeling // Journal of Volcanology and Seismology.
 2010.
 Vol. 4. № 5.
 P. 295-309. doi: 10.1134/S0742046310050015.